This is the software repository for packages provided by CISOfy.

 Add software repository

 The software repository uses preferably HTTPS for secure transport.
-Install the 'https' method for APT, if it was not available yet.apt install apt-transport-https
+Install the 'https' method for APT, if it was not available yet.sudo apt install apt-transport-https

 Refresh the local package database with the new repository data and install Lynis:apt update

 Got an error after running this command?
 Check if you filled in the 'codename' correctly and the line is correct.
 It are those small details that may prevent it from working.apt install lynis

 Note, older Ubuntu versions may need sudo apt-get install lynis